HOME > DESSERTS > PASTRIES & TARTS

 What is more comforting than warm homemade doughnuts filled with your favourite jam or just sprinkled with a touch of icing sugar.

-We have a simple recipe for these fried sweets you will love and will bake again and again.
+We have a simple recipe for these fried sweets you will love and will make again and again.
 What is good that for these doughnuts you need only everyday ingredients you already have in your fridge and pantry.

 This recipe uses instant dry yeast, so it's simple and easy.
 Let's see how to whip up homemade doughnuts you can enjoy for breakfast, as a mid-days snack or just a yummy dessert throughout the day.

 How to make simple homemade doughnuts